Research

 Spatial Biology & Multiplex-FISH Technologies

-These methods enable direct visualization of regulatory interactions in developing organs and provide a bridge between genomics and morphology.
+These methods enable the direct visualization of mRNAs expressed in developing organs and provide a bridge between genomics and morphology.

 Neurobiology and behavior